 Vanguard founder Jack Bogle says stocks could double in the next decade, far outpacing bonds, but also says the global economy is in worse shape than many realize.
 “I expect stocks will have a dividend yield of about 2 percent, with stock price appreciation of maybe 6 percent from earnings growth,” Bogle recently told CNBC when asked about his long-term forecast.
 “So you might see a total return of around 7 to 8 percent.
 For… Read More

 Anthony Bolton, one of the U.K.’s top fund managers, says he thinks the bull market in equities has a ways to go, and says the bull is now in a phase in which growth stocks should fare well.
 “I think we are in a multi-year bull market,” Bolton told InvestorDaily, an Australian subsidiary of Morningstar.
 “The first phase of that finished earlier this year and we then had a decent consolidation like many bull markets have.”… Read More

 Each week, we take a look at which stocks John Reese’s Validea.com Guru Strategy computer models have newfound interest in, and which they have soured on.
-Here’s a look at some of the stocks John’s strategies have upgraded or downgraded today, including big names like Visa and BP.
+Here’s a look at some of the stocks John’s strategies have upgraded or downgraded today.
+Among the big names: Microsoft and Blackrock, Inc.